BioComputingUP/GeomeTRe/README.md

 # GeomeTRe documentation
-GeomeTRe is a python package developed to calculated geometrical parameters of repeat proteins.
+**GeomeTRe** is a Python package developed to calculate geometrical parameters of repeat proteins.
+Repeat proteins are characterized by repeated patterns in their structures, and understanding their geometry—such as curvature, twist, and pitch—is essential for studying their stability and classification. **GeomeTRe** uses data from RepeatsDB and PDB structures, employing method of circular fitting to provide fast and accurate analysis of these parameters, offering a comprehensive solution for structured tandem repeat proteins -**STRPs**.

 ## Installation
 The software can be installed with pip or used without installing it a library or as a command line tool.

 #### Command line tool

-export PYTHONPATH="${PYTHONPATH}:/home/damiano/Projects/GeomeTRe/src/geometre"
+To use the package as a command-line tool without installation, ensure the paths are set in your environment.

+Example:
+`export PYTHONPATH="${PYTHONPATH}:/home/user/Desktop/GeomeTRe/src/geometre"`

 #### PIP installation
 To install the package directly from GitHub: